Yar-s/wordpress-export-to-markdown/README.md

 The path to the output directory where Markdown and image files will be saved.
 If it does not exist, it will be created for you.

+### Enter comma-separated post type(s), e.g. post,news?

+- Argument: `--post-types`
+- Type: `input` (a string)
+- Default: `post`

+Comma-separated names of required post types.
+If there are more than one, a folder for each of them will be created in the output folder.

 ### Create year folders?

 - Argument: `--year-folders`